evanx/webserva/docs/register-cert.md

 #### How to create a client cert

-You can use our `bash` cert creation script using your account name, via https://telegram.me/WebServaBot

-Our bot will propose a bash script rendered with your account name, as per your Telegram.org username.
+Our Telegram bot @WebServaBot will propose a bash script rendered with your account name, as per your Telegram.org username.

 ```shell
 curl -s https://open.webserva.com/cert-script/ACCOUNT